Open-Attestation/documentation-website/website/docs/docs-section/roadmap/v3/major-changes.md

 ## Metadata

-Previously mixed into the `data` object, additional metadata that are crucial in verifying the document integrity or provenance and displaying the document have been moved into the `openAttestationMetadata` field.
+Previously mixed into the `data` object, additional metadata that is crucial in verifying the document integrity or provenance and displaying the document has been moved into the `openAttestationMetadata` field.

 ## Issuer